 Historians believe Holmes, a masterful and charismatic con artist, had swindled money from his drugstore employers.
 He purchased an empty lot in the Englewood neighborhood of Chicago, and built a labyrinthine structure with shops on the first floor and small apartments above.

-This edifice became Holmes’ booby-trapped Murder Castle.
-The space featured soundproof rooms, secret passages and a disorienting maze of hallways and staircases.
-The rooms were also outfitted with trapdoors over chutes that dropped Holmes’ unsuspecting victims to the building’s basement.
+This edifice became known as Holmes’ booby-trapped Murder Castle.
+According to sensationalist reports, the space featured soundproof rooms, secret passages and a disorienting maze of hallways and staircases.
+The rooms were also allegedly outfitted with trapdoors over chutes that dropped Holmes’ unsuspecting victims to the building’s basement.

-The basement was a macabre facility of acid vats, pits of quicklime (often used on decaying corpses) and a crematorium, which the killer used to finish off his victims.
+The basement, claims said, was a macabre facility of acid vats, pits of quicklime (often used on decaying corpses) and a crematorium, which the killer used to finish off his victims.
+All of these descriptions, however, were described by what were likely overly embellished or even fabricated news reports in the 1890s.

-Holmes lured many visitors to the Columbian Exposition to his sinister lair, with the promise of cheap lodgings.
-The exact number of his victims is still debated by historians.
+While reports suggest Holmes killed as many as 200 people in his sinister lair, his actual number of victims may have been much lower.
+The number of his victims is still debated by historians.

 Holmes was apprehended soon after he fled Chicago, in October 1893, following the conclusion of the World’s Fair.
-He was arrested in Boston for the alleged murder of his assistant, Benjamin Pitezel, and two of Pitezel’s children.
+He was arrested in Boston and eventually suspected of murdering his assistant, Benjamin Pitezel, and two of Pitezel’s children.

 Interestingly, while on the run, Holmes had misled Pitezel’s wife as well, collecting the insurance money for his former assistant and living with his widow and three of their children.
 Police eventually discovered the body of one of the murdered children, and this discovery led to Holmes’ arrest.